Staldvik/it1901/app/README.md

 ## Deployment

 We're going to cover deployment to Firebase Hosting (And maybe Hiroko?).
 For this you're going to need npm installed.
+Testing writing for longer than github can display

 ### Installation